Frequently Asked Questions

 Q – I receive health insurance through my spouse’s employer.
 Can I apply for life and long-term disability benefits only?
 And can we enroll in Bethany Benefit Service’s health insurance if my spouse loses his coverage?

-A – If you are working full-time (averaging 30 or more hours per week), you may waive health insurance if you receive health insurance through your spouse’s employer (or your own secondary employer) and enroll in life and long-term disability benefits only.
+A – If you are working full-time (averaging 30 or more hours per week), you may waive health insurance if you receive health insurance through your spouse’s employer (or your own secondary employer) and enroll in life and long-term disability benefits only (and dental and vision, if you choose).
 This is actually strongly recommended.

 In order to enroll in health insurance when your spouse loses his/her employee benefits, you must be enrolled in life and long-term disability through Bethany Benefit Service.
 If you are working part-time (averaging 20 and 29 hours per week), you are not eligible for life and long-term disability benefits and may enroll in health insurance at any time in the year if your spouse loses his/her coverage.